bduong4/just-the-docs/docs/task_1.md

 4. Save your password by clicking **OK**.

-5. On your main computer, enter the ID of the remote computer in the `Partner ID` field.
+5. On your local computer, enter the ID of the remote computer in the `Partner ID` field.
 This is located under the `Control Remote Computer` on the right panel.

 6. Select `Remote control` and click the **Connect** button.